 2. Round Diamonds Give the Illusion of a Larger Stone

 Which diamond shape looks biggest?
-According to Kwiat, it's round.
-"In terms of shape, round diamonds look larger for their carat weight than many other cuts," says Kwiat.
-"The circular cut is not as deep so much of the weight is reflected in its size appearance."
+"In terms of shape, round diamonds look larger for their carat weight than many other cuts," Kwiat says.
+"The circular cut is not as deep, so much of the weight is reflected in its size appearance."

-3. Oblong, Elongated Diamond Cuts Also Give the Illusion of a Larger Stone
+3. Oblong, Elongated Diamond Cuts Also Make Your Stone Look Larger

 Ovals also tend to appear larger since they're elongated and take up a lot of real estate on your ring finger.
-Similarly, the oblong shape of a marquis shape or an emerald shape also make for a larger-looking stone.
+Similarly, the oblong shape of a marquise shape or an emerald shape also makes for a larger looking stone.
 All three of these cuts look bigger than their actual carat weight.

 4. Avoid Cushion Cut Diamonds